If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 I can confirm that the lessons are all created at a similar level of quality.

-Their videos are different to anything you’ll find from other online education providers.
+Their videos are different from anything you’ll find from other online education providers.
 They are well scripted, shot in high definition and impeccably produced.

 The problems with MasterClass